luxonis/depthai-experiments/gen2-spi/README.md

 #### device-yolo-parsing
 This example demonstrates how to use the DetectionNetwork to parse known types such as YOLO on the DepthAI rather than on the ESP32.

+#### mobilenet-raw-parsing
+This example shows how to pass back raw NeuralNetwork results over SPI.
+The example uses mobilenet results simply because it's results happen to be small and easy to parse.

 #### esp32-spi-message-demo
 This sub-repo contains the code that goes on an esp32, the receiver of the SPI data being sent from our MyriadX.